Additional questions? Email Experience Services or call 800-755-2676.

 I know someone interested in becoming an AORN member – does AORN have a recruitment or referral program?

 We do, it is called Recruitment Rewards, and AORN highly encourages our members to participate in this program as your efforts will directly strengthen the association and the professional development of your colleagues.
-Recruitment Rewards allows you to earn a $5 Amazon gift card for each member you recruit.
-Additional rewards can be earned for multiple recruits, including free membership or a chance to receive a free Surgical Conference & Expo registration.
+Recruitment Rewards allows you to earn a $5 Amazon gift card for each new member you recruit.
+Additional rewards can be earned for multiple recruits, including complimentary memberships and AORN Global Surgical Conference & Expo registration.

 Nursing Student Memberships